John Mackenzie (film director): Directing, film and television

 Mackenzie initially worked on television plays following his apprenticeship with Loach.
 During this period he directed episodes of The Jazz Age and ITV Saturday Night Theatre.
 His first film was the television drama There Is Also Tomorrow (1969), followed by two feature films One Brief Summer (1970) and Unman, Wittering and Zigo, an adaptation of Giles Cooper's radio play (1971).
-Mackenzie still largely worked for television, aside from the independent production Made (1972), until in 1979 he directed the highly acclaimed A Sense of Freedom, a BAFTA-nominated film (released on television in the US in 1985).
+He collaborated with writer Peter McDougall on three episodes of Play for Today: Just Another Saturday (1975), The Elephants' Graveyard (1976) starring Billy Connolly and Just a Boys' Game (1979).
+Mackenzie still largely worked for television, aside from the independent production Made (1972), until in 1979 he directed the highly acclaimed A Sense of Freedom, also with a screenplay by McDougall, a BAFTA-nominated film about the Scottish gangster Jimmy Boyle.
 Freedom was surpassed, however, by Mackenzie's next film, the gangster piece The Long Good Friday, generally accepted as his masterpiece.

 The Long Good Friday, starring Bob Hoskins and Helen Mirren, opened up opportunities to work in the United States.
 The Honorary Consul was adapted from Graham Greene's novel by Christopher Hampton.
 Also released as Beyond the Limit, the film re-united Mackenzie with Hoskins, as well as giving him the chance to direct Michael Caine and Richard Gere.
 Mackenzie's other films of this period include The Innocent (1985) and The Fourth Protocol (1987).

 The greatest success that Mackenzie enjoyed in his American period was Ruby (1992), a biopic of Jack Ruby, the Texan nightclub owner who assassinated Lee Harvey Oswald.
 Ruby starred Academy Award-nominated Danny Aiello and Twin Peaks actor Sherilyn Fenn.

 Another film of this period was The Last of the Finest, a UK-US thriller starring Brian Dennehy.
 Mackenzie returned to the UK in 1993.
 He later directed films such as Deadly Voyage (1996) and When the Sky Falls (2000).

 Death

 Mackenzie died following a stroke on 8 June 2011, some three weeks after his 83rd birthday.
-He is survived by his three daughters (Colyn, Katherine and Rebecca) by Wendy Marshall, whom he married in 1956 and who predeceased him.
+He is survived by his three daughters: Colyn, Katherine and Rebecca.
+His wife Wendy Marshall, whom he married in 1956, predeceased him.